JuliaPraxis/Naming/guides/Iteration.md

 > for **an_element** in **these_elements**

-With simple non-nested iteration, these are good templates:
-(use whichever more naturally expresses the work your loop)
+These are good templates, use whichever is more natural:

 > for **singular_term** in **plural_of_singular_term**
 > for **singular_for_plural_term** in **plural_term**